 Some statutorily transferred staff are members of the NHS Pension Scheme.
 The scheme is unfunded and is administered by NHS Pensions, part of the NHS Business Services Authority which is an arms length body of Department of Health and Social Care (DHSC).
 The pension cost charged to the Council is the contribution rate set by NHS Pensions on the basis of a notional fund and is therefore accounted for as a defined contribution scheme.

-In 2022/23, the Council paid $\pm 0.2m$ (unchanged from 2021/22) to NHS Pensions in respect of members retirement benefits.
+In 2023/24, the Council paid £0.1m (from £0.2m in 2022/23) to NHS Pensions in respect of members retirement benefits.

 Note 44 - Defined Benefit Pension Scheme